 Saturday marked the first of what will be three days of Veterans Day commemorations across the United States.

-The holiday is today, and the federal observance is on Monday.
+The holiday falls on a Sunday, and the federal observance is on Monday.
 It’s the first such day honoring the men and women who served in uniform since the last U.S. troops left Iraq in December 2011.

 Some visitors took pictures, others made rubbings of names, and some left mementos: a leather jacket, a flag made out of construction paper, pictures of young soldiers and even several snow globes with an American eagle inside.

-• In New Orleans, a half-dozen women of various ages knitted intently near a pile of handmade scarves while frail, silver-haired men sat waiting for a chance to tell their war stories Saturday as tourists and veterans filed into the National World War II Museum.
+A half-dozen women of various ages knitted intently near a pile of hand-made scarves while frail, silver-haired men sat waiting for a chance to tell their war stories Saturday as tourists and veterans filed into the National World War II Museum in New Orleans.

 The museum planned a series of events to celebrate the Veterans Day weekend.

-Nearby, Tom Blakey, 92, of New Orleans, sat behind a small table with grainy black and white photos of his younger self, one standing at ease in uniform in 1942.
-Also on the table were pictures of a bridge on the Merderet River in Normandy – a bridge that he and fellow members of the Army’s 82nd Airborne fought to secure as the D-Day invasion unfolded in 1944.
+Nearby, Tom Blakey, 92, of New Orleans sat behind a small table with two grainy black and white photos of his younger self, one standing at ease in uniform in 1942, the other aboard a motorcycle in 1944.
+Also on the table were pictures of a bridge on the Merderet River in Normandy — a bridge that he and fellow members of the Army’s 82nd Airborne fought to secure as the D-Day invasion unfolded in 1944.